 Some Aurora College programs (including health, education and Office Administration) have mandatory practicums with external partners.
-COVID-19 Vaccination policies and guidelines have been developed by our practicum partners, which Aurora College students and faculty must follow in order to participate with those partners.
+COVID-19 and other vaccination policies and guidelines have been developed by our practicum partners, which Aurora College students and faculty must follow in order to participate with those partners.

-The information presented in this calendar is prepared several months in advance of the academic year for which it is intended to provide guidance, and students are advised that the information is subject to ongoing review and revision.
+The information presented in this calendar is prepared in advance of the academic year for which it is intended to provide guidance, and students are advised that the information is subject to ongoing review and revision.
 The offering of programs and courses is dependent upon sufficient enrolment and on the availability of funding.
+Prospective students should visit our website or contact the nearest Campus to confirm the delivery of program of choice.